K-pop: Trainee system

 The method of having K-pop trainees go through a rigorous training system for an undetermined amount of time before debut was popularized by Lee Soo-man, founder of SM Entertainment, as part of a concept labelled "cultural technology."
 Lee Soo-man states that this allows his organization "to move in a systematic way" and that he "decided to codify the entire process of producing culture into a form of technology by creating a formula and manualizing it, while continuously recording its development process along with the knowledge and skills involved."
+In addition, he popularized the trainee business model from the Japanese idol industry that was founded by Johnny Kitagawa.
 The Verge described this as an "extreme" system of artist management.
 According to the CEO of Universal Music's Southeast Asian branch, the Korean idol trainee system is unique in the world.

 Due to the length of the training period, which can extend for multiple years, and the significant financial investment that agencies commit towards their trainees, the industry approaches the launching of new artists with deliberate care.
 SM Entertainment says that their trainee program states that the trainee period can last at least a year and a maximum of six years.
 Trainees may enter an agency through auditions or be scouted, and once recruited are given accommodation and classes (commonly singing, dancing, rapping, and foreign languages such as Mandarin, English and Japanese) while they prepare for debut.
 During their trainee days, they are tested on their vocal skills like voice tone, vocalization, and rhythm that can be adapted to the current trends at a global level.
 Young trainees sometimes attend school at the same time.
 There is no age limit to become a trainee and no limit to the duration one can spend as a trainee.
 There is still a chance the trainee will never make it to debut in a group after the extensive educational program.